 2. Amazon Basics Soft Padded Carrier.

 Carrier dimensions are 19,5 / 10.5 / 11,5 inches allowing it to facilitate two cats with ease.
 The carrier also comes with a 1-year limited warranty.
-Get it now conveniently from Amazon.
+Check the latest prices on Amazon.

 3. Portable ONE FOR PETS 2-in-1 double pet shelter